Amazon Shopping Tips

 Some people may experience mild hearing loss, which means they can hear speech but might struggle to hear soft sounds.
 A person with moderate hearing loss may not hear most speech at normal volume levels.

 If you or someone you know has vision and hearing loss, Outlook Enrichment can help.
-Our team’s Deaf-Blind specialist can answer your questions and connect you with additional resources.
+Our team’s deaf-blind specialist can answer your questions and connect you with additional resources.
 Contact us to get started.

 Handheld Digital Magnifiers & Cool Apps For Your Phone

-As assistive technology devices, digital or electronic magnifiers usually come with a camera and screen or another display mechanism showing the enlarged image.
+As assistive technology devices, digital or electronic magnifiers usually come with a camera and a screen or another display mechanism showing the enlarged image.
 Many technological advances have been made in this area of magnification.

 Handheld electronic magnifiers

-As a great light-weight option, the Eschenbach has nice curvatures for holding.
+As a great lightweight option, the Eschenbach has nice curvatures for holding.
 The controls are all in the same location and can easily be accessed by the thumb.
 This usually sells for around $600.
-However, an app available on Apple and Android phones called Visor uses a comparable interface to Eschenbach’s handheld device.
+However, an app on Apple and Android phones called Visor uses a comparable interface to Eschenbach’s handheld device.
 The app’s downside is that it only has four zoom settings.
 The maximum magnification is 8X.
 Visor retails in the Apple store for around $18.
-Enrichment has tested many magnification apps and recommends this one for best results.
+Enrichment has tested many magnification apps and recommends this one for the best results.

 Other noteworthy apps